soulgalore/benice-ampproject/README.md

 Building static HTML that is fast for the end user doesn't need to be hard.
 Just follow these simple instructions and I promise you that your site will be really fast.

-The Be Nice AMP Project is entirely built on existing web technologies, there's no magic here.
+The Be Nice AMP Project is entirely built on existing web technologies and best practices, there's no magic here.
 You can use HTML, Javascript, CSS and images.
 However: Never ever load Javascript synchronously.
 Just don't do it.

 And make sure to inline the CSS inside of head if you use HTTP/1.1.